pawamoy/markdown-exec/docs/insiders/index.md

 <small>
-  If you sponsor publicly, you're automatically added here with a link to your profile and avatar to show your support for Markdown Exec.
+  If you sponsor publicly, you're automatically added here with a link to your profile and avatar to show your support for *Markdown Exec*.
   Alternatively, if you wish to keep your sponsorship private, you'll be a silent +1.
 You can select visibility during checkout and change it afterwards.